 16. Season 10

 Most iconic moment: “Miss Vaaaaaaaaaaaaanjie”

-Drag Race’s 10th season featured the most viral moment of the franchise so far when Vanessa Vanjie Mateo sashayed away (backwards) from the main stage and recited her middle name, spawning meme after meme and adoration from A-List stars such as Andrew Garfield.
-Aquaria also proved to be one of the most sickening fashion queens the show has ever seen, several fan-favourites were controversially eliminated by lip-sync assassin Kameron Michaels, and The Vixen vs Eureka usurped Sharon Needles and Phi Phi O’Hara as the most explosive rivalry in the show’s 11-year run.
-Although The Vixen didn’t make it as far as we anticipated, she made HERstory when she stepped up for Black entertainers and lifted the lid on the continuous racism at the hands of Drag Race ‘fans’.
+Season 10 features the most viral moment for the franchise so far when Vanessa Vanjie Mateo sashayed away (backwards) from the main stage and repeatedly recited her middle name – Miss Vanjie, Miss Vanjie, Miss… Vaaanjie – spawning meme after meme and adoration from A-List stars such as Andrew Garfield.
+Aquaria also proved to be one of the most dazzling fashion queens the show has ever seen, several fan-favourites were controversially eliminated by lip-sync assassin Kameron Michaels and The Vixen vs Eureka usurped Sharon Needles and Phi Phi O’Hara as the most explosive rivalry in the show’s 15-year run.
+And although The Vixen didn’t make it as far as we anticipated, she notably stepped up for Black entertainers and helped lift the lid on the continuous racism at the hands of so-called ‘fans’.
 Sadly, season 10 came to an anticlimactic end with the showdown for the crown as the queens attempted to outperform season nine’s now-iconic stunts.
-Honourable mention to Asia O Hara’s butterflies: may they rest in peace.
+Honourable mention to Asia O Hara’s butterflies, may they rest in peace.

 Most iconic moment: The Frock Destroyers – Break Up Bye Bye